Zizia aurea

 Zizia aurea | golden Alexanders

 Zizia’s bright and cheerful yellow flowers in early spring are welcomed by gardeners and insects alike.
-This species grows happily in moist or average garden soils, and prefers full sun but can tolerate more shade than most.
-It is another under appreciated northeast native plant that has merit in naturalized landscapes and garden beds alike.
-Its long bloom time overlaps with wild columbine, providing much needed pollinator support when few other perennials are blooming, especially for short-tongued insects that require small flowers.
+This species grows happily in moist soils, though it is extremely adaptable and useful in most garden settings.
+Host plant for the black swallowtail butterfly, and also attracting numerous small bees to its umbel-shaped flowers, Zizia blooms abundantly in full sun and part shade, but also thrives in full shade when under the canopy of deciduous trees.
+It is another under appreciated northeast native plant that has merit in naturalized landscapes and formal garden beds alike.

 Container Size: